howmanysmall/Helium/README.md

 ### Credits / External Dependencies

 - [Debug](https://github.com/RoStrap/Debugging/blob/master/Debug.lua) by Validark, which is used for the `Debug.DirectoryToString` and the `Debug.Assert` / `Debug.Error` / `Debug.Warn` functions.
-- [Enumerator](https://github.com/howmanysmall/enumerator) by HowManySmall, which is used for the RedrawBinding.
+- [Enumerator](https://github.com/howmanysmall/enumerator) by HowManySmall, which is used for the `RedrawBinding`.
 - [Fmt](https://github.com/Nezuo/fmt) by Nezuo, which is used for printing out tables.
 - [Janitor](https://github.com/howmanysmall/Janitor) by Validark and HowManySmall, which is used for cleanup up in Helium.
 - [Rocrastinate](https://github.com/headjoe3/Rocrastinate) by Databrain, which was used as the basis of Helium.